eichtuou/research/README.md

 (MD) simulations and molecular docking calculations on dehaloperoxidase-hemoglobin (DHP) protein.
 For these I used NAMD, CHARMM, and AutoDock Vina.

-Now (mid 2021) on my on my fifth and last Ph.D. year I decided to organize my GitHub.
-I lost all my files from my M.S. so I provided some dummy calculation files on the water molecule just to show you the capabilities of my scripts.
+On my last Ph.D. year I decided to brush up my GitHub.
+I lost all my files from my M.S. so I provided some dummy calculation files on the water molecule to demonstrate the capabilities of my scripts.
 All the scripts I developed during my Ph.D. are based on the DHP system and provide real data examples.

-Every script has a description inside that explains what the code does and how to run it.
+All scripts are documented and have docstrings that explain what each script does and how to run it.

+I am currently (2023) working on improving all the scripts and updating them to python3.11+

 Thanks for reading all that!
-And if somehow you find these useful and use them in your publications/reserach please credit me as: Jessica M. González-Delgado
+And if somehow you find these useful and use them in your publications/reserach you can acknowledge me as:
+    "...thanks to Jessica M. González-Delgado from the Department of Chemistry at North Carolina State University for her open-source code libraries..."

 -eichtuou